ryan-ahrari/Dell-Resilient-Kubernetes-Cluster-Availability/README.md

 # #

-After you have that set up, you could run our script protocol with the following command
+After you have that set up, you could deploy our protocol by running the following script:
 ```
   python3 resilient.py
 ```